11 Characteristics of High Growth Companies

 Habit #4: High growth companies understand that customer acquisition isn't always the answer.

 Customer acquisition is not the most effective way of growth — monetization is.
-Lord points to a study done by Price Intelligently (opens in a new tab) that shows that the majority of content written about growth focuses on acquiring customers.
+Lord points to a study done by that shows that the majority of content written about growth focuses on acquiring customers.

 But if you break down each marketing effort and improve each lever, acquisition, monetization and retention, by 1%, monetization has the biggest impact on your bottom line.